Policies and Guidelines

-New York University College of Dentistry is committed to addressing issues related to bloodborne pathogens, such as human immunodeficiency virus (HIV), hepatitis B virus (HBV), and hepatitis C virus (HCV), in a spirit of cooperation, compassion, flexibility, and sensitivity to individual needs as well as to community welfare.
+New York University College of Dentistry is committed to addressing issues related to bloodborne pathogens, such as Human Immunodeficiency Virus (HIV), Hepatitis B Virus (HBV) and Hepatitis C Virus (HCV), in a spirit of cooperation, compassion, flexibility, and sensitivity to individual needs as well as to community welfare.
 The purpose of this policy is to minimize the risk of transmission of a bloodborne pathogen from an infected health care worker or student to a patient.
 Under New York State regulations, a licensed health care institution is responsible for ensuring that its health care workers do not have any physical impairments resulting from infection by bloodborne pathogens that would interfere with the performance of their clinical responsibilities or create a health risk for patients.

-Admissions and Employment
+Admissions and Employment:

 Discrimination against employees, students, and applicants for admission or employment based solely on health status is unlawful.

-Infection Control Procedures
+Infection Control Procedures:

 Immunization for HBV is available and is recommended for all College of Dentistry employees and is mandatory for all students.

-Testing of healthcare workers and students for HIV is not required by the College of Dentistry.
-However, healthcare workers and students who perform invasive or exposure-prone procedures on patients are encouraged to be tested voluntarily in order to know their HIV status.
+Testing of health care workers and students for HIV is not required by the College of Dentistry.
+However, health care workers and students who perform invasive or exposure-prone procedures on patients are encouraged to be tested voluntarily in order to know their HIV status.

-Obligation to Report
+Obligation to Report:

-All information concerning the health status of a healthcare worker or student infected by a bloodborne pathogen shall be disclosed only in accordance with applicable federal, state, and local laws and regulations, including Article 27-f of the New York State Public Health Law and its regulations concerning HIV- and AIDS-related Information.
+All information concerning the health status of a health care worker or student infected by a bloodborne pathogen shall be disclosed only in accordance with applicable federal, state and local laws and regulations, including Article 27-f of the New York State Public Health Law and its regulations concerning HIV and AIDS-related Information.

-Limitation of Activity
+Limitation of Activity:

-Each healthcare worker or student infected with HIV or another bloodborne pathogen shall have his or her clinical practices evaluated by a panel established by the College of Dentistry.
+Each health care worker or student infected with HIV or another bloodborne pathogen shall have his/her clinical practices evaluated by a panel established by the College of Dentistry.
 The evaluation shall be confidential.
-At the request of the student or health care worker, the evaluation will be completed anonymously based on information presented to the panel by the associate dean of clinical affairs or his designee.
-The panel will provide timely advice and consultation concerning the student’s or health care worker’s clinical practices.
+At the request of the student or health care worker, the evaluation will be completed anonymously based on information presented to the panel by the Associate Dean of Clinical Affairs or his/her designee.
+The panel will provide timely advice and consultation concerning the student or health care worker’s clinical practices.
 The panel may recommend practice limitations or modifications where evidence suggests that there is a significant risk to the health of a patient or to the health of the infected health care worker or student.
 The panel’s determinations may take into account the nature of the clinical activity, the technical expertise of the infected individual, the risk of transmission, and the infected individual’s impairments.

-In completing its evaluation of an infected healthcare worker or student, the panel shall include or consult with the following:
+In completing its evaluation of an infected health care worker or student, the panel shall include or consult with the following:

-Enforcement of Practice Limitations or Modifications
+Enforcement of Practice Limitations or Modifications:

-Any student or healthcare worker who engages in unsafe and/or careless clinical practices, which create risks to the health of patients, employees, or students at the College of Dentistry, shall be subject to disciplinary action under the rules of the University and the College of Dentistry.
-When such actions are brought to the attention of the College of Dentistry administration, the student or healthcare worker may be suspended immediately from all patient care activities pending a full investigation of the matter.
+Any student or health care worker who engages in unsafe and/or careless clinical practices, which create risks to the health of patients, employees, or students at the College of Dentistry, shall be subject to disciplinary action under the rules of the University and the College of Dentistry.
+When such actions are brought to the attention of the College of Dentistry administration, the student or health care worker may be suspended immediately from all patient care activities pending a full investigation of the matter.
 Other sanctions may be imposed by state licensing agencies.

-Exposure to Bloodborne Pathogens
+Exposure to Bloodborne Pathogens:

-Healthcare workers or students who are exposed to a bloodborne pathogen in the course of their work at the College of Dentistry are expected to follow the procedures set forth in the College of Dentistry’s Bloodborne Pathogen Exposure Control Program.
+Health care workers or students who are exposed to a bloodborne pathogen in the course of their work at the College of Dentistry are expected to follow the procedures set forth in the College of Dentistry’s Bloodborne Pathogen Exposure Control Program.